Topics of plans for the section "Knowledge"

 Characteristic features of human intuitive abilities:

-b) the emergencyness of ways and means of its permission;
+b) unconsciousness of ways and means of its resolution;

-c) the immediate nature of the comprehension of truth.
+c) the direct nature of the comprehension of truth.

-C) the depth of penetration into the essence of the phenomenon or process.
+C) the depth of penetration into the essence of a phenomenon or process.

-5. Completion of sensual, rational knowledge and intuition.
+5. Complementation of sensual, rational knowledge and intuition.

 C8.
-You will prepare a detailed answer on the topic " Truth and delusion».
+You have to prepare a detailed answer on the topic " Truth and delusion».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-The diversity of approaches to the concept of "truth".
+The variety of approaches to the concept of "truth".

 Absolute and relative truth.